k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md

-## Fabric .Net Studio Requirements:
+## Fabric .Net Studio Requirements

 Fabric .Net Studio is used for configuring, managing, and controlling the Fabric server operation, and its installation is Windows-based.